top of page

 Meetings: Weekly meetings are held on Thursdays from 6:00-7:00 p.m.
 Court of Honor's are held periodically throughout the year to recognize scout achievements.

-Where: We typically meet at the United Methodist Church on Main Street in Limestone, Maine
+Where: We typically meet at the St. Louis Catholic Church at 106 Main Street in Limestone, Maine

 Sponsor: The troop is sponsored by the Masonic Limestone Lodge 214 A.F. & A.M. and the Chartered Organization Representative is Steven Beaulieu.

 SPL: The Scout leadership of the troop consists of the Senior Patrol Leader (SPL) and the Assistant Senior Patrol Leaders (ASPL).
+As membership numbers allow, we may also have multiple patrols within the troop, and each would have a Patrol Leader (PL).
 Scouts serve in leadership positions for six months at a time.
-The troop elects the SPL and the SPL and the Scoutmaster pick the assistants.
-Additionally, there are many other leadership positions, ranging from Quartermaster and Scribe to Patrol Leader.
-The Scouts in the troop are organized into patrols and the Scouts elect their own patrol leaders.
+The troop elects the SPL and PL positions.
+The SPL and PL then appoint the other positions.
+There are many other leadership positions, ranging from Quartermaster and Scribe to Chaplain Aide and Instructor.

-Committee: The Troop Committee consists of a broader group of adults that provides leadership and guidance to the overall Scouting program.
-The committee, headed by Chairman Larry Cote, meets periodically to review programming, handle finances, and provide oversight for the wide range of activities of the troop.
-Other members of the Committee are Grace O'Neal, Chris Kilcollins and Ben Lothrop.
+Committee: The Troop Committee consists of a broader group of adults that provide leadership and guidance to the overall Scouting program.
+The committee, headed by Chair Larry Cote, meets periodically to review programming, handle finances, and provide oversight for the wide range of activities of the troop.
+Other members of the Committee are Grace O'Neal, Chris Kilcollins, Ben Lothrop and Andy Caldwell.

 Uniforms